top of page

 The Scam

-In his first letter, Morland posed as 'Mrs Ruth Maitland' - a 'very young widow' in straightened circumstances, having been appointed security for an aged gentlewoman.
-This 'Mrs Maitland' described herself as 'tall and graceful, with a perfect figure' and features like the Princess of Wales.
+gentlewoman.
+'Mrs Maitland' was, she claimed, 'tall and graceful, with a perfect figure' and features like the Princess of Wales.
 She told Hothfield that she lived in a large house at 23 Alfred Street in the best part of town where his lordship could 'come to me, as often as you liked, without anyone knowing it'.
 All she asked in return was £50 to fulfil her financial commitments and his 'absolute secrecy' as she was 'highly connected' and had a 'position to keep up'.
-'I am very young,' she concluded enticingly.
+'I am very young,' she assured him, enticingly.

 There was no doubt, wrote Scrutator, that these letters were 'pure fabrication' and that 'this is no isolated case'.
 He called on the university authorities to put an end to their association with Morland and the Public Prosecutor to take action.

 Scrutator had no qualms about making such a claim and appeal: Truth was already in possession of a letter sent to Frank Russell clearly written by the same person.
-Further, when a warrant for Morland's arrest was subsequently served on him, detectives searched his home and found papers relating to a second Queen's Bench action, this time brought by Ruth Morland against Frank Russell.
+Further, when a warrant for Morland's arrest was subsequently served on him, detectives searched his home and found papers relating to a second Queen's Bench action, this time brought by a Ruth Morland against Frank Russell.
 Was the whole family in on it?

 The Bow Street Trial